FireworksProject/Hackers_and_Hitchhikers_Guide/README.md

 Fireworks Project][1] as a sort of owners' manual.
 The published guide can be found at [www.fireworksproject.com/guide/overview][3].

-The document collection source is in [Markdown][2] format in the `src/` folder.
-Markdown is used for easy conversion to other formats.
+The document collection source is written in [Markdown][2] format.
+You can find all the source files in the `src/` folder.
+Markdown is used for easy conversion to other publishing formats.

-The document collection source can also be found in the `dist` folder in HTML .
+The published document collection can also be found in the `/dist` folder in HTML .

 License
 -------